-If you are a trader who is new to the online trading scene you may be wandering what the difference is between all the retail instruments that you can trade.
+If you are a trader who is new to the online trading scene you may be wondering what the difference is between all the retail instruments that you can trade.

-What first started as simple Forex and Equity has now morphed into a massive industry with a number of different instruments that one can trade on including CFDs, Binary Options and a relatively new concept called the Digital contract.
+What first started as simple Forex and Equity has now morphed into a massive industry with many different instruments that one can trade on including CFDs, Binary Options, and a relatively new concept called the Digital contract.

 However, a little bit of research will no doubt help new traders make the most of these instruments?
-Given the unique nature of these products, they offer a number of different strategies that one can implement.
+Given the unique nature of these products, they offer several different strategies that one can implement.

 In this post, we will run through an overview of just how these instruments differ and what type of strategies one can implement.